Why I Like SAO

 I had refrained from watching the new season thus far, but with the English dub of Sword Art Online: Alicization (try saying that five times fast) now airing on Toonami, I thought that now’s a good time to get into it.
-First, though, I wanted to talk about why I like Sword Art Online, and give my thoughts on what I hate about it.
+First, though, I wanted to talk about why I like SAO, and give my thoughts on what I hate about it.

 Why I Love SAO

 For as long as I can remember, I have been a gamer.
 Growing up, there were never that many kids in my neighborhood that I could or wanted to hang out with, and I wasn’t always motivated to play outside.
 So to pass the time after school, I’d play video games.
 Some of the best memories I have from my childhood were playing video games.

 I don’t remember exactly when I was introduced to the concept of Virtual Reality, but I think it was a Season One episode from Fairly Odd Parents, “Power Mad”.
 Timmy wishes for the ultimate video game, but Cosmo and Wanda end up using most of the city’s power to make it.
 His friends Chester and AJ start playing it without him, but if they lose their lives in the game, they’ll die.